 - Automation capabilities

-- Regular updates and new feature releases
+- Offers frequent updates and feature releases

 ClickUp pricing

-- Enterprise: Custom pricing for large organizations
+- Enterprise: Custom pricing

-3. GitHub
+4. GitHub

 GitHub is the go-to platform for version control and collaboration, hosting millions of developers and projects.
 It’s an essential tool for teams looking to manage their code repositories efficiently.

-Key features of GitHub:
+Key features of GitHub

 - Git repository hosting